senseye-inc/senseye-react-native-sdk/README.md

 ## What’s in this repo
 ```
 .
-+-- android/ # Project scaffolding for Android development
++-- android/      # Android-specific source code
-+-- ios/ # Project scaffolding for iOS development
++-- ios/          # iOS-specific source code
 +-- docs/         # See Documentation section of this README
-+-- examples/ # Contains usage examples for React components
++-- examples/     # Contains example apps that demo the usage of the SDK
 +-- src/
-|   +-- api/ # source code for communicating with the Senseye API
+|   +-- api/        # Modules for interfacing with the Senseye API
-|   +-- components/ # source code for serving Senseye components
+|   +-- components/ # Modules for serving Senseye frontend components
 +-- package.json  #  Includes application dependencies, build utilities, and pre-commit hook directives.
 See [contributing guide](CONTRIBUTING.md) for more information on these directives.
 +-- .circleci/    # (Ignore.
 Reserved for future development)
 ```

 ## Included Tasks